cyborgwastaken/Face-Body-Detection-Suite/README.md

+Got it!
+Here's the updated document with the names of the six team members:

+---

 # Face-Body-Detection-Suite - AI & Machine Learning Project

 Welcome to the AI & Machine Learning project developed by Group of 1st Year students from VIT Bhopal University.
 This project comprises three sub-projects focusing on different aspects of computer vision and artificial intelligence: